 The K9 self-propelled Howitzer final agreement is expected to be signed soon, as this has already been announced by Egypt’s Ministry of Military Production a few weeks ago.

-Hanwha Defense showcased a special variant of the K9 155mm howitzer at recently concluded EDEX 2021 dubbed the ‘K9EGY’ with desert scheme.
+Hanwha Defense showcased a special variant of the K9 155mm howitzer at the recently concluded EDEX 2021 dubbed the ‘K9EGY’ with a desert scheme.

 The sales agreement includes the purchase of K10 ammunition resupply vehicles in a package deal with technology transfer for local production of the artillery system, as well as K11 fire control vehicles and technology transfer to enable local K9 production.

-This new talks is a follow-up of the first negotiation in 2019 at the International Defense Exhibition and Conference (IDEX), held in United Arab Emirates (UAE).
-Egypt and South Korean official are discussed ways of increasing collaboration on arms industry.
+This new talk is a follow-up to the first negotiation in 2019 at the International Defense Exhibition and Conference (IDEX), held in the United Arab Emirates (UAE).
+Egypt and South Korean officials discussed ways of increasing collaboration in the arms industry.
 South Korea’s Defense Minister Jeong Kyeong-doo and Egypt’s Minister for Military Production Mohamed El-Assa pledged to make active efforts to develop a “mutually beneficial” partnership.

-For the K2 Black Panther, if the sales agreement is successful, could replace Egypt’s more than 3000 aging main battle tanks which includes U.S. made M-60 Patton, and hundreds of Soviet-built T-80, T-62, and T-55s.
+The K2 Black Panther, if the sales agreement is successful, could replace Egypt’s more than 3000 ageing main battle tanks which include U.S.-made M-60 Patton, and hundreds of Soviet-built T-80, T-62, and T-55s.

 The business will see Uralvagonzavod (UVZ) corporation building a facility in Egypt to assemble up to 500 T90MS tanks, although, some parts for the tanks will still be imported from Russia.